Stability of solitons under rapidly oscillating random perturbations of the initial conditions: Stability of NLS solitons

+\begin{oss} With the same proof, one can show that this result also holds for a purely imaginary (deterministic) initial condition perturbed by a purely imaginary, small white noise.
+And a simple phase shift \cite{Ki89} allows to extend this result to any complex initial condition $U_0(x)= q \mathbf{1}_{[0,R]}(x)$, $q\in\mathbb{C}$ perturbed with a white noise with the same constant phase of $q$. \end{oss}

+\begin{oss} With the same proof, it is possible to show that solitons are stable with respect to small random perturbations under more general hypothesis.
+In particular,\vadjust{\goodbreak} the perturbation need not be rapidly oscillating.
+For example, substituting the white noise with a general process $Q_x$ in Corollary \ref{NLS new soliton} below one obtains the same result: $\partial_\sigma\eta= q \int_0^R Q_x \,\dd x$, so that a true soliton is created whenever the integral is positive.

+Indeed, another possible and equivalent approach for rapidly oscillating processes would be to work with the original process $\nu_\varepsilon$ for the IST and carry out the scaling limit only at this stage. \end{oss}

-\begin{proof}[Proof of Proposition \ref{prop NLS 1}] Looking at the flow at point $R$ we can define a complex--valued function of $\Psi(R)$ as $F(\xi,\eta,\sigma):= \psi_1^{(\zeta, \sigma)}(R)$.
+\begin{pf*}{Proof of Proposition \ref{prop NLS 1}} Proposition \ref {prob reg zeta-sigma} ensures that equation (\ref{ZSSP - pert}) with initial condition (\ref{NLS - CI}) defines a stochastic flow $\Psi ^{(\zeta,\sigma)}(x)$ of $\mathcal{C}^1$-diffeomor\-phisms, which is $\mathcal{C}^1$ also in the parameters $(\xi, \eta, \sigma)$.
+Looking at the flow at point $R$ we can define a complex-valued function of $\Psi(R)$ as $F(\xi,\eta,\sigma):= \psi_1^{(\zeta, \sigma)}(R)$.
 We look for the set of values of $(\xi,\eta,\sigma)$ corresponding to zeros of the function $F$: they are the parameters $(\zeta=\xi+i\eta)$ defining the soliton components of the solution of the problem perturbed with a noise of amplitude $\sigma$.
 We claim that a small stochastic perturbation has only the effect of a small variation in the value of $\zeta=\xi+i\eta$ with respect to the value $\zeta_0=i\eta_0$ of the corresponding soliton in the deterministic case.
-We will prove this using the implicit function Theorem: $F(\xi,\eta,\sigma)$ has a unique zero in some open set containing the point $(0,\eta_0,0)$.
-The following lemma ensures that the most important hypothesis of the implicit function Theorem is satisfied.
+We will prove this using the implicit function theorem: for any fixed and sufficiently small $\sigma$, $F(\xi,\eta,\sigma)$ has a unique zero in some open set containing the point $(0,\eta_0)$.

-\begin{lem} Let $F(\xi,\eta, \sigma)$ be the function defined above.
-Then, whenever $\zeta_0=i\eta_0$ is the value corresponding to a soliton component of the solution of the deterministic problem, the determinant of the Jacobian matrix